MORE INFORMATION ON HOSTING

 Does the student have to go to school?

-Yes.
-School is an integral part of the exchange experience.
+While Short Term exchane students do not typically attend an American high school, students on the J-1 visa program are required to attend.
+School is an integral part of the J-1 exchange experience.
 It is essential that the exchange student becomes an active part of that system.
 The student is also encouraged to participate in extra-curricular activities that are offered in each school.
 School attendance is also required by the U.S. Government for the student's visa to remain valid.